Map Cleaner // User Guide

 05

-Groups let you define reusable patterns — like "Doors" or "Grid Bubbles" — and automatically find all matching elements across the drawing.
+Lock Groups let you define reusable patterns — like "Doors" or "Grid Bubbles" — and automatically find all matching elements across the drawing.
+Locked elements render green on the canvas (including text) and are protected from selection and deletion.

 1. Select the elements that form the pattern (e.g., the parts of one door)